thunlp/Ouroboros/README.md

     Args:
         prefix (torch.Tensor): The initial sequence of tokens to start the generation from. approx_model (torch.nn.Module): The approximate model used for initial token generation.
-The model should support huggingface transformers model methods. target_model (torch.nn.Module): The target model used for refining the generated tokens.
-The model should support huggingface transformers model methods. ngram_cache (CacheEngine, optional): A cache engine for storing and retrieving n-gram predictions.
+The model should support Hugging Face transformers model methods. target_model (torch.nn.Module): The target model used for refining the generated tokens.
+The model should support Hugging Face transformers model methods. ngram_cache (CacheEngine, optional): A cache engine for storing and retrieving n-gram predictions.
 Defaults to None, in which case a new cache engine is created. max_len (int, optional): The maximum length of the generated sequence.
 Defaults to 512. gamma (int, optional): The lookahead parameter for generation.
 Defaults to 4.